madeyexz/youtube2transcripts/README.md

 The script will:
 1. Download audio from each URL
-2. Split audio into 20-minute chunks
+2. Split audio into 20-minute chunks (because Gemini AI has a output token limit of 8k tokens, which is roughly 30 minutes of people talking)
 3. Process each chunk through Gemini AI
 4. Generate and save transcripts in the `transcripts_better` directory